Norteño (Northern New Mexico) Artist Portraits

 Nicklas Valdez and son Ezra at the installation of his exhibit at the Convento Gallery on the Espanola Plaza, Espanola, New Mexico

 Poet Levi Romero in his house in Dixon, New Mexico.
 Romero likes to say that he doesn't tell short stories.
 "I don't have time to tell short stories."
 Meaning there is so much detail in a story he will tell, he doesn't want to waste his time telling an abbreviated or condensed version.
-In addition to being a professor at the University of New Mexico, he's also currently serving as New Mexico's poet laureate.
+In addition to being a professor at the University of New Mexico, he also served as New Mexico's poet laureate. (above and below)

 Contemporary artist Toshi Miki in her Abiquiu, New Mexico, studio